adamheins/wishart-confidence-intervals/README.md

 # Wishart Eigenvalue CDF

-An implementation of Algorithm 1 from [1] to compute the CDF of the largest eigenvalues of a standard Wishart-distributed matrix.
+An implementation of Algorithm 1 from [1] to compute the CDF of the largest eigenvalue of a standard Wishart-distributed matrix.

 ## References